Fiordland DOC hut latest Covid-19 location of interest

-A Department of Conservation hut in Fiordland National Park has been named as a Covid-19 location of interest.
+Health authorities are investigating after a person who visited a Department of Conservation hut in Fiordland National Park returned a weak positive Covid-19 test.

-The Ministry of Health has deemed the exposure at Green Lake Hut as "high risk".
+The Green Lake Hut in Fiordland National Park has since been named as a Covid-19 location of interest, and the Ministry of Health has deemed the exposure at the hut as "high risk".

-Anyone who stayed in the hut overnight on Saturday is asked to isolate and get a test straight away and five days from exposure.
+Anyone who stayed in the hut between 7pm Saturday, December 4 and 8am Sunday, December 5 is asked to isolate and get a test straight away and five days from exposure.

-The times concerned are from 7pm on Saturday through to 8am on Sunday.

 "Further isolation and testing requirements will be provided by public health."